University of Galway - Engineering & Computer Science Available Sessions

-At the National University of Ireland, Galway (NUIG) you’ll find courses available in Biomedical Engineering, Computer Science, Electrical Engineering, Information Technology, Civil Engineering, Energy Systems, and Mechanical Engineering, as well as Mathematics and the Sciences.
+At the University of Galway you’ll find courses available in Biomedical Engineering, Computer Science, Electrical Engineering, Information Technology, Civil Engineering, Energy Systems, and Mechanical Engineering, as well as Mathematics and the Sciences.
 Courses will challenge you to think creatively to solve-problems, and group projects will give you the opportunity to meet other students with similar interests.
-At NUIG, you'll study alongside local and other international students, and you'll be able to spend a whole semester in Galway while staying on track for your degree program.
+You'll study alongside local and other international students, and you'll be able to spend a whole semester in Galway while staying on track for your degree program.

 - 1/7/20 - 5/9/20